Once you make the decision to start a dairy food manufacturing business, there are several steps to follow before you can legally operate.

 Use the Guidelines for Food Safety: Dairy Food Manufacturers as a guide to writing your food safety program.
 Some businesses choose to engage professional assistance in drafting a food safety program but care must be taken to ensure that you understand the program and can implement it fully when you commence operations.

-- Develop a microbiological testing program.
-This must be included in your food safety program.
-Refer to the Microbiological Testing Criteria for guidance.
+A microbiological testing program must be included in your food safety program.
+Please refer to the Microbiological Testing Criteria for guidance.

 on 03 9810 5900.